-District wide library services in Levin, Foxton and Shannon deliver programmes
+District wide library services based in Levin, Foxton and Shannon.
+They deliver a range of programmes and activities for all ages.
+Also facilitating online library services.

-Aquatic Facilities provide public access to swimming pools, fitness, rehabilitation, and swimming programmes to enhance community wellbeing through providing healthy recreational and social opportunities
+Aquatic facilities offering public access to swimming pools and programmes, fitness and rehabilitation.
+They enhance community wellbeing with a range of healthy recreational and social opportunities.